Layr-Labs/clout-cards/frontend/docs/docs/architecture/tee.md

 Clout Cards runs inside a **Trusted Execution Environment (TEE)** to provide cryptographic guarantees that the game logic is executed correctly and cannot be tampered with.

+!!! tip "Build on EigenCloud"
+    Want to build your own verifiable application with TEE security?
+EigenCloud makes it easy to deploy trustless backends with cryptographic guarantees.
+Get started at the [EigenCloud Developer Docs](https://developers.eigencloud.xyz?utm_source=clout-cards).

 ## What is a TEE?

 A Trusted Execution Environment is a secure, isolated area of a processor that guarantees: